Can You Break A Hip And Not Know It? | Silent Danger Revealed

 Can you break a hip and not know it if symptoms are subtle?

-Yes, subtle symptoms like mild stiffness or vague discomfort can be signs of a hidden hip fracture.
-These symptoms are often mistaken for arthritis or muscle strain, which can cause delays in seeking medical care.
+Yes, subtle symptoms like mild stiffness, limping, or vague discomfort can be signs of a hidden hip fracture.
+These symptoms are often mistaken for arthritis or muscle strain, which can delay medical care.

 The Role of Prevention in Avoiding Undetected Hip Breaks